-Did Robert Wilson or Tom Waits ever see your production?
+Did Robert Wilson or Tom Waits ever see your production of The Black Rider?

-Can I get a copy of the script or production DVD?
+Can I get a copy of The Black Rider script, DVD or CD?

-You’ll have to request the rights from Robert Wilson's office, and we are not at liberty to give out their contact information.
+You’ll have to request the rights from Robert Wilson's office.

 The show is retired, and the only thing that can bring it back from the dead is an offer from a theatre company or festival in an exotic locale with deep pockets.